Skint Dad

 What I’m not thinking about is those who are absolutely willing to give a pint of blood but just aren’t able to.

-There are a fair few rules surrounding giving blood in the UK and some aren’t very popular, but (wrong or right) they’ve been set up as a preventative way to protect who the blood goes onto.
+There are a fair few rules surrounding giving blood in the UK, and they’ve been set up as a preventative way to protect who the blood goes onto.

 Without even paying, blood is an expensive resource that we all need to live.